vdods/vorpy/README.md

 # How to Install

+Vorpy can be installed via `pip` using the following command:

+    pip install vorpy

-Vorpy can be installed directly from this github.com repository using the following command:
+Or, it can be installed directly from this github.com repository using the following command:

     pip install --upgrade git+https://github.com/vdods/vorpy.git